NICMx/Jool/doc/usr/usr-flags-error-addresses.md

 Interacts with Jool's [RFC 6791 pool](misc-rfc6791.html).
 The pool defines addresses for untranslatable sources in ICMP errors.

+If this pool is empty, Jool will fall back to use its node's addresses for these cases.

 ## Syntax

 	jool_siit --errorAddresses [--display]